What is Codeine Withdrawal?

 - OR -

 While quitting cold turkey can speed up the detox process, it can also make it more difficult.
-Abruptly quitting codeine typically produces very intense withdrawal symptoms, including extreme cravings.
+Abruptly quitting codeine typically produces very intense withdrawal symptoms, including extreme cravings, diarrhea, nausea, vomiting, body aches, pain, and insomnia.

 Because quitting cold turkey is very physically and psychologically stressful, users are advised to detox under the supervision of a doctor.